yhamoudi/heatEquation/cornebize-hamoudi/README.md

 We tested the following command on several systems `mpirun -n 8 average < examples/1`:

-It worked for the following versions of mpicc:
+It worked for the following versions of mpicc (in particular, it worked on servsls.ens-lyon.fr):

 * gcc (Debian 4.8.2-1) 4.8.2
 * gcc (Debian 4.7.2-5) 4.7.2